 The following terms are essential to understanding the All Gender housing policy:

-- Single-Gender – A floor in a residence hall that is designated as male or female.
-Single-gender floors exist only in First Year Commons housing in Stewart, Battell, and Allen.
+- Single-Gender – A floor in a residence hall that is designated as for men or women.
+Single-gender floors exist only in first-year housing in Stewart, Battell, and Allen.

-- All Gender – A housing option allows two students to share a double room regardless of the students’ sex or gender.
-Any room in a mixed-gender area (except First Year Commons) may be considered All Gender.
+- All-Gender – A housing option that allows students to share a room regardless of the students’ sex or gender.
+Any room in a mixed-gender area (except first-year housing) may be considered all-gender.

 Frequently Asked Questions

 What about romantic relationships and couples living together?

 - All-gender housing is not intended for romantic couples.
 However, we respect and honor the privacy of our students, so current open housing procedures do not require students to disclose the reason for their roommate requests.
 Couples of all gender identities and sexual orientations are discouraged from rushing into living together, on or off campus.
 That is not the intention of this policy.
 While there are some students who have chosen to live together for that reason, the majority of our all-gender room residents are people who are friends and have similar living habits.

 What if someone who requested to take part in all-gender housing decides they no longer wish to do so?

 - Students may request room changes by following the normal room change procedures that are published each semester.

 What if parents don’t want their child to live in an all-gender housing room?